awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. After a successful build, follow these instructions to get the build output artifact\.
 Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
 **Note**
-You can also get the build output artifact by choosing the **Build artifacts** link on the related build details page in the AWS CodeBuild console\.
+You can also get the build output artifact by choosing the **Build artifacts** link on the related build details page in the CodeBuild console\.
 To get to this page, skip the rest of the steps in this procedure, and see [View Build Details \(Console\)](view-build-details.md#view-build-details-console)\.

 1. In the list of buckets, open the bucket used by the pipeline\.
 The name of the bucket should follow the format `codepipeline-region-ID-random-number`\.
-You can get the bucket name from the `create-pipeline.json` file or you can run the AWS CodePipeline get\-pipeline command to get the bucket's name\.
+You can get the bucket name from the `create-pipeline.json` file or you can run the CodePipeline get\-pipeline command to get the bucket's name\.

    ```
    aws codepipeline get-pipeline --name my-pipeline-name